ActiveLearningStudio/netlify-cms/markdown/homePage/heroSection.md

 ---
 templateKey: hero-section
 title: hero-section-home-page
-heading one: Open Education
-heading two: Free and open technology changes the future of learning. heading Three: >-
+heading one: Open Education is Freedom! heading two: Only open technology and openly licensed content can change the future of learning. heading Three: >-
   “The principle goal of education in the schools should be creating men and women who are capable of doing new things, not simply repeating what other